Aero Fliers, Inc.

 earned along the way.

 A major benefit to the student at Aero Fliers is the experience and stability of the instructors.
-The three CFI’s of
+Both CFI’s of Aero

-Aero Fliers have over 65 years of combined experience.
-A student pilot can can reat assured that he or she will not
+Fliers have over 65 years of combined experience.
+A student pilot can rest assured that he or she will not need to

-need to start with a new CFI (Certified Flight Instructor) in the middle of training because the CFI was hired by a
+start with a new CFI (Certified Flight Instructor) in the middle of training because the CFI was hired by a Regional

-Regional airline.
-Additionally, all of the CFI's of Aero Flier are instrument instructors and can work with students on
+airline.
+Additionally, the CFI's of Aero Flier are instrument instructors and can work with students on attaining

 The Beech Debonair owned by Aero Fliers has a retractable landing gear and meets all of the requirements of